Dr Rodger McMillan

 Sarah (Sallie) Lamb

-Sallie Lamb is a health researcher, based at the University of Oxford, with an established programme of internationally recognised research in arthritis and skeletal problems and a longstanding commitment to high-quality clinical trials to improve patient outcomes and efficiency of health services.
+Sallie Lamb is the Mireille Gillings Professor of Health Innovation at the University of Exeter, with an established programme of internationally recognised research in arthritis and skeletal problems and a longstanding commitment to high-quality clinical trials to improve patient outcomes and efficiency of health services.

 She's a chartered physiotherapist and has worked in research and clinical practice in the NHS over many years.